Pistonite/botw-ist/packages/manual/src/action/flags.md

 # Game Flags

-Change flag values in GameData (GDT), such as number of upgrade slots, if a tab is discovered, and quest flags.
+Change flag values in GameData (GDT), such as number of upgrade slots, whether a tab is discovered, and quest flags.

 - <skyb>:slots</skyb> can be used to change the flag value for how many slots are available for Weapons, Bows and Shields